jethornton/flexgui/docs_flex/source/designer.rst

 .. image:: /images/designer-02.png
    :align: center

-To add a Menu, type in the menu area and press enter
+To add a Menu, type in the menu area and press enter.

+..
+NOTE::  You must press the enter key to add the menu item to the GUI.

 .. image:: /images/designer-03.png
    :align: center